zszazi/Deep-learning-in-cloud/README.md

 # ☁️☁️Deep-learning-in-cloud☁️☁️
-Ever had a laptop 💻 which is not powerful enough to run your models , forget about it and use **cloud gpus** ☁️ to train your model faster and cheaper
+Ever had a laptop 💻 which is not powerful enough to run your models , forget about it and use **Cloud GPUs** ☁️ to train your model faster and cheaper cuz its raining 💦 Cloud GPUs